Louciaul/LoRaWAN-Oulu-battery-check/README.md

 # LoWaRAN-Oulu-battery-check

-This repository allows the user to detect which device is failing in Oulu's LoWaRAN network
+This repository allows the user to detect which device is failing in Oulu's university LoWaRAN network

 ## Prerequisite